6.4375” h X 10.375” w

 Nathan (King Galleries)

 After his experience at Alfred, Nathan apparently devoted himself to his pottery full-time.
 He had homes in both Santa Fe and Phoenix.
 Clark notes that Nathan mentored Diego Romero—an innovative potter who lives at Cochiti Pueblo near Santa Fe (2006:104).
 In a phone conversation Robert Nichols noted that the two men shared a studio at Cochiti.
-Nathan’s struggles with alcohol, diabetes, and drugs seem to have taken over his life and he mostly stopped producing pottery by 2005, five years before his death.
+Nathan’s struggles with alcohol, diabetes, and drugs seem to have taken over his life and he mostly stopped producing pottery by 2005, five years before his death on December 21, 2010.
 (See the comments of Robert Nichols and Charles King, below.)

 Of the more than 350 Hopi pots in this collection, jar 2013-01 is the thinnest.
 That title had previously belonged to Jake Koopee for plate 1995-14, but the walls of this Begaye pot are strikingly thinner: so thin that it seems like you can feel one finger against another when placed on opposite sides of the lip.
 The jar is fairly large for a Hopi pot, but weights just over two pounds.
 Carrying it around, I find myself glancing at my hands to confirm the jar is still there; there is not sufficient weight to convince my hands that they are still holding the pot.